michaelbedson/homoye-ml-ops/README.md

 27. Rv1 :Random variable 1, non-dimensional
 28. Rv2 :Random variable 2, non-dimensional
 29. Appliances : Total energy used by appliances, in Wh

+### To answer some questions, you will need to normalize the dataset using the MinMaxScaler after removing the following columns: [“date”, “lights”].
+The target variable is “Appliances”.
+Use a 70-30 train-test set split with a  random state of 42 (for reproducibility).
+Run a multiple linear regression using the training set and evaluate your model on the test set.